lanximaomao/cub3d/README.md

 ## Description

-cub3D creates a “realistic” 3D graphical representation of the inside of a maze from a first-person perspective using the Ray-Casting and 42 school's own graphic library miniLibX.
+cub3D creates a “realistic” 3D graphical representation of the inside of a maze from a first-person perspective using the ray-Casting algorithm and 42 school's own graphic library miniLibX.

 ## Language Used